dougUCN/qchain/README.md

 -----------

 In `qchain.py`, edit the RESUBMIT and TEMPLATE filename file extensions.
-The slurm files end with *.slurm, and the torque files end with *.pbs
+The slurm files end with *.sbatch, and the torque files end with *.pbs

 progress.json